tbfld/counter.ink/content/blg/new/2025-08-25-what-isnt-happening.md

 extract: "The left ALSO needs to rediscover popular frontism: mass, coordinated action — the kind where everyone shows up with the same sign, not whatever clever quip they thought up, as if they were going to a Halloween parade and their message was their costume."
 created: 2025-08-25 09:10
 updated: 2025-08-25 09:12
-author: "tb"
+author: tb
 images: "false"
 order:
 enableToc: "true"
 permalink:
 aliases:
 draft: "true"
-publish: "false"
+publish: "true"
 date: 2025-08-25
 tags:
   - activism
   - fascism
   - politics
 status:
 RSS: "true"
 yaml_end: true
 ---